-Lauran is a global consultant on human trafficking.
-Her main goal is to initiate and encourage new grass- roots projects addressing the exploitation and abuse of women and children, many of whom are victims of trafficking.
-While based in The Netherlands, she travels extensively throughout Europe, Asia and the Americas, teaching, training and consulting.
+Lauran is a global consultant for human trafficking.
+Her main goal is to encourage new grassroots projects addressing the exploitation and abuse of women and children, many of whom are victims of trafficking.
+Based in the Netherlands, she travels extensively throughout Europe, Asia, Africa and the Americas to teach, train and consult.

-Lauran serves on the Anti-Trafficking Committee of the European Baptist Federation (EBF) and on the board of Make Way Partners, and she has collaborated with governmental agencies and non-government organizations, and a broad spectrum of faith-based groups and organizations.
-Lauran has testified before the U.S. House of Representatives and Senate committees as they drafted and revised the U.S. anti-trafficking legislation.
+Lauran serves on the Anti-Trafficking Committee of the European Baptist Federation and on the boards of Make Way Partners and Justice and Care.
+She has collaborated with governmental agencies, non-government organizations and a spectrum of faith-based groups.
+She has testified before the U.S. House of Representatives and Senate committees as they drafted and revised U.S. anti-trafficking legislation.

 In 2005, Lauran was honored with the Human Rights Award of the Baptist World Alliance, and in 2009 she was awarded a Doctorate of Humane Letters from Palmer Seminary for her “longstanding and focused ministry of justice and compassion.”